LivestockManagement/WebApiGarden/README.md

 - Leverate HttpStatusCodes in request handlers - when no data is found.
 HttpStatusCode.NotFound.
 - Response Status.
 OK.
 Bad Request.
 Error.
 Created. ...

+Security.
+- SSL
+- WebAPI SSL validation.
+Using Filters.
+RequireHttpsAttribute.
+Flexible so easy to run on local / dev machines WITHOUT SSL.